 Bess’ book is one of the most thoughtful meditations on the future that I have read.
 Moreover, the book is carefully and conscientiously crafted and meticulously argued.
 He is also impartial, giving a fair hearing to contradictory arguments, and wrestling fairly with the ideas as he encounters them.
 In the end, I would situate Bess’ views a bit toward the conservative side of the argument.
 While he is optimistic that we can muddle our way through the coming storm, which demands a large dose of optimism indeed, I sense more fear than excitement in his words.
 I think he overestimates how good life is now, and underestimates how good it could be.

 Bess concludes that in the future: “the most potent deed of all will still take the form of a smile, a silent nod of empathy, a hand gently laid on someone’s arm.
 The merest act of kindness will still remain the Ultimate Enhancement.”
 This is touching, and it reminds us that remaking the world demands more than just engineering.
 But Iet us hope that Bess doesn’t mean this literally.
 Let us hope that in the future we can do more for human suffering than smile, nod, and touch.
-Let us hope that someday there will be more than just kindness to ameliorate the reality of our descendants.
+Let us hope that someday there will be more than just kindness to ameliorate the reality that our descendants may find themselves in.